City-of-Helsinki/drupal-hdbt/README.md

 The visual regression tests are run against every "Ready to review" pull request by default.

+#### Preview changes

-Each test run will result in a preview site hosted as GitHub Pages where you can compare the test results against latest reference images.
+Each test run will result in a preview site hosted as GitHub Pages where you can compare the test results against the latest reference images.

+There should be a comment by `github-actions` user with the test results when the preview is ready.

+#### Approve changes

-New reference images will be generated on commit to the `main` branch.
+Visual regressions can be approved by merging the pull request.
+New reference images will be generated automatically on commit to the `main` branch.

+#### Limitations

 Due to limitations of GitHub Actions, only one test suite can be queued and run at a time; any additional run will be canceled automatically and must be re-started manually.